-The MCP3910 is a 3V two-channel Analog Front End (AFE), containing two synchronous sampling deltasigma, Analog-to-Digital Converters (ADC), two programmable gain amplifiers (PGA), phase delay compensation block, low-drift internal voltage reference, digital offset and gain errors calibration registers, and high-speed 20 MHz SPI-compatible serial interface.
+The MCP3918 is a 3V single-channel Analog Front End (AFE), containing one Delta-Sigma Analog-to-Digital Converter (ADC), one Programmable Gain Amplifier (PGA), phase delay compensation block, low-drift internal voltage reference, digital offset and Gain Error Calibration registers, and high-speed 20 MHz SPI compatible serial interface.

-The MCP3910 ADCs are fully configurable with features such as: 16-/24-bit resolution, Oversampling Ration (OSR) from 32 to 4096, gain from 1x to 32x, independent Shutdown and Reset, dithering and auto-zeroing.
-Communication is largely simplified with 8-bit commands, including various continuous read/write modes and 16-/24-/32-bit data formats that can be accessed by the Direct Memory Access (DMA) of an 8-/16- or 32-bit MCU, and with the separate data ready pin that can directly be connected to an Interrupt Request (IRQ) input of an MCU.
+The MCP3918 ADC is fully configurable with features such as: 16-/24-bit resolution, Oversampling Ratio (OSR) from 32 to 4096, gain from 1x to 32x, independent shutdown and Reset, dithering and auto-zeroing.
+Communication is largely simplified with 8-bit commands, including various continuous Read/Write modes and 16-/24-/32-bit data formats that can be accessed by the Direct Memory Access (DMA) of an 8, 16 or 32-bit MCU, and with the separate Data Ready pin that can directly be connected to an Interrupt Request (IRQ) input of an MCU.

-The MCP3910 includes advanced security features to secure the communications and the configuration settings, such as a CRC-16 checksum on both serial data outputs and on the static register map configuration.
-It also includes a register-map lock through an 8-bit password to stop unwanted write commands from processing.
+The MCP3918 includes advanced security features to secure the communications and the configuration settings, such as a CRC-16 checksum on both serial data outputs and on the register map static configuration.
+It also includes a register map lock through an 8-bit password to avoid the processing of any unwanted WRITE commands.

-For polyphase shunt-based energy meters, the MCP3910 2-Wire serial interface greatly reduces system cost, requiring only a single bidirectional isolator per phase.
+For polyphase shunt-based energy meters, the MCP3918 2-wire serial interface greatly reduces system cost, requiring only a single bidirectional isolator per phase.

-The MCP3910 is capable of interfacing a variety of voltage and current sensors, including shunts, current transformers, Rogowski coils and Hall-effect sensors.
+The MCP3918 is capable of interfacing a variety of voltage and current sensors, including shunts, Current Transformers (CTs), Rogowski coils and Hall effect sensors.